Why Does the Brain Need Sleep? – 11 Reasons

 #11.
 Brain Damage

 And to the most serious of all reasons to get a good night’s sleep – you are causing damage to your brain!
 A lack of sleep actually kills brain cells, specifically in the brain stem.
-This damage cannot be undone and therefore, is permanent and people wonder why does the brain needs sleep.
+This damage cannot be undone and therefore, is permanent and people wonder why does the brain need sleep.
 Even if you get a couple of extra hours sleep on Saturday morning, that harm has already taken place!

 The impact on your brain from a lack of sleep is serious business, people!
 It should not be taken lightly.